Shriram-s-DevOps-Notes/Ansible/Documents/Playbook_theory.md

       debug:
         msg: "Welcome {{ students }} "
 ```
-We can call single array element if want.
+We can call a single array element if want.
 The 1st array number start with **0**

 Ex-2:
 ```